Jimmy Neutron: Boy Genius (video game)

-Jimmy Neutron: Boy Genius is a video game based on the 2001 Nickelodeon film of the same name for Microsoft Windows, Game Boy Advance, GameCube, and PlayStation 2.
+Jimmy Neutron: Boy Genius is a video game based on the 2001 Nickelodeon movie of the same name for Microsoft Windows, Game Boy Advance, GameCube, and PlayStation 2.

 Debi Derryberry, Rob Paulsen, Mark DeCarlo, Frank Welker, Candi Milo, Jeffrey Garcia, Carolyn Lawrence, Crystal Scales and Megan Cavanagh reprise their voices from the movie in this game.
 However, in the console version, Wally Wingert does the voice of Rob Paulsen's characters.

 Gameplay

 Console Versions

 The game is a 3-D adventure starring a boy named James Isaac Neutron (or Jimmy Neutron for short) and his robot dog Goddard.
 In the game, the evil King Goobot has abducted some of Jimmy's friends, so Jimmy must begin an intergalactic quest to save them.
 While progressing through various locales inspired by the movie, players need to solve puzzles using an assortment of gadgets.
 Also included are various mini-games to play within an amusement park, as well as hidden movie clips, Rugrats and SpongeBob trailers, character bios, and movie trailers to be unlocked.

 Played from a traditional third-person perspective, the game consists of five distinct regions linked together by a main hub.
 Once players decide on a region, they can enter a portal and then be whisked away to a 3D world.
 Among the environments players explore are Jimmy's House, an Asteroid Surface, an Asteroid Interior, Yolkus Prime, and Retroland Amusement Park.
 Each region spans multiple levels, with the goal in each being to find a number of key items and special prizes and a shrunken head.
 A secondary goal in some levels is to locate friends Carl Wheezer, Cindy Vortex, Rose, Nissa, and Zachary.

 Enemies trying to stop Jimmy from succeeding include giant ants and the blob-like Yokians, with villains Ooblar, Poultra, and King Goobot forming the boss encounters.
 Players can run, jump, kick, and use an assortment of inventions.
 Health can be replenished by finding slices of blueberry pie, extra lives are awarded for every ten neutrons found, and weapons include the Shrink Ray, Inflato Ray, and the Jimmy Bat.
 Three types of vehicles can also be used to traverse the levels, the Goddard Pogo, the Goddard Sled, and the Goddard Scooter.

 Bonus features include a behind the scenes feature hosted by Nick Cannon, as well as footage from the movie, shorts, and trailers can be unlocked.